GrantExec

 NCI Pathway to Independence Award for Early-Stage Postdoctoral Researchers (K99/R00 - Independent Clinical Trial Not Allowed)

-This grant provides funding to early-stage postdoctoral researchers in cancer-related fields to help them transition to independent faculty positions and establish their own research careers.
+This grant provides financial support to early-stage postdoctoral researchers in cancer-related fields, helping them transition from mentored training to independent research careers.

 Active